Content on this page was generated by AI and has not been manually reviewed.

 What should I do if Edge VPN extension won’t connect?

 Try a nearby server, switch protocols if available, disable other extensions that might interfere, restart Edge, or reinstall the extension.
 If it still fails, check the provider’s status page and contact support.
-Urban vpn rating: a comprehensive, real-world review of Urban VPN performance, privacy, streaming, and value in 2025

 Can I use a VPN to access blocked content in my country while using Edge?